SAP-PHE-Bioinformatics/phevir/README.md

 **nf-core/phevir** is a bioinformatics pipeline a public version of the pipeline used at SA Pathology for Viral sequencing using Nanopore sequencing of amplicon data.
 The one workflow can be used for Influenza, Monkeypox and COVID(not in current version yet as move from snakemake to nextflow).

+*** PUBLIC VERSION OF THE WORKFLOW STILL IN DEVELOPMENT** May not run correctly, an update will occur shortly with ref files or locations to download that are required by pipeline.

 ## Usage